CARE OF CATS

 Vaccines.
-I do not recommend vaccines for cats if they are on a nutritional balancing program.
-I do not think they need them, especially if your cat stays indoors.
+We do not recommend vaccines for cats if they are on a development program.
+We do not think they need them, especially if your cat stays indoors.

 A new study (2016) found that cats overdue on their rabies vaccine often still had a high antibody titer and did not need to be quarantined or euthanized if exposed to a rabid animal.
 Here is the story:

-So far, having worked with about 100 cats, a properly designed nutritional balancing program will heal most ailments of cats unless it is a problem that requires surgery – such as a broken bone or an intestinal blockage.
-Nutritional balancing is also excellent for prevention.
+So far, having worked with about 100 cats, a properly designed development program will heal most ailments of cats unless it is a problem that requires surgery – such as a broken bone or an intestinal blockage.
+Development is also excellent for prevention.